The HobbitHouse Ilustrated Glossary of Woodworking terms

 diaphragm --- Sheeting/paneling that is attached (glued, nailed, screwed, whatever) to framing to provide extra shear strength to resist wind and earthquake loads.
 Most often made of plywood.
 See also plywood diaphragm.

-diffuse porous --- A group of hardwoods in which the pores tend to be uniform in size and distribution throughout each annual ring or to decrease in size slightly and gradually toward the outer border of the annual growth ring.
-Below on the left is a pic of teak, which is diffuse porous, and on the right a pic of red oak, which is ring porous.
-NOTE: these end grain closeups are not at all well done by scientific standards.
-The best thing to use for this purpose is a razor blade and the next best thing is a sharp knife, and the absolute worst thing is a saw.
-Guess which one I used?
-Because I used a saw, the pores are pretty well mashed shut, but you can see the spacing very clearly.
+diffuse porous --- A group of hardwoods in which the pores tend to be uniform in size and distribution throughout each annual growth ring or to decrease in size slightly and gradually toward the outer border of the growth ring.
+Below on the left is a pic of birch, which is diffuse porous, and on the right a pic of red oak, which is ring porous.

 digital calipers --- This form of calipers is just a pair of dial calipers with a digital readout in place of the normal rotary mechanical dial.
 Examples: